NFKData/Spring-Boot-Seed/README.md

 - `3.1`
 	- Added new property on documentation
 - `4.0`
 	- Added Readiness and Liveness Probes
+- `4.1`
+	- Added documentation about Readiness and Liveness Proves